-Based on the features mentioned above, here are the top 7 telescopes that made it to our list.
+Based on the above features, the top 7 telescopes made it to our list.

 This motorized, Alt-Azimuth telescope has a modified SCT with coma corrected optics plus a flatter field.
 Indeed, this big and leading model is the best option for people who are not on a budget.

 Your professional astronomy needs will surely be met with its image shift reduction through its mirror locks.
 It has an aperture of 356 mm or 14 inches, with a 9×50 Finderscope, and has a 2 inch-star diagonal with a 1.25” adapter.
 It also comes with a cooling tube.

 - Eyepiece Focal length: 0.91” or 1 23 mm

 - High magnification at 840x

 - Flawless astrophotography image circle with its corrective optics

 - Can be expensive

 - Does not include a mount

 Meade instruments LX200-ACF 10-Inch